 The An Incredible Journey children's book (Spanish version) introduces elementary schoolers to the salmon life cycle and concepts such as ecosystems, keystone species, salmon culture, and stewardship.
 The book concludes with six case studies about kids who are making a difference on salmon-related issues.
 The illustrations were developed by Anke Gladnick through our Science in Studio program in partnership with the Pacific Northwest College of Art.

-Schools in the U.S. may request printed copies of the book by emailing email@example.com.
+Schools in the United States may request printed copies of the book by emailing email@example.com.

-A limited supply of board games are available for public schools and nonprofit organizations conducting salmon outreach in the U.S. To request a printed copy, please email firstname.lastname@example.org.
+A limited supply of board games are available for public schools and nonprofit organizations conducting salmon outreach in the United States.
+To request a printed copy, please email firstname.lastname@example.org.